-Here are three facts about a twin gear (triturating) juicer: First, it is most likely more expensive than a good single gear juicer.
+Here are three facts about the twin gear (triturating) juicer.
+First, it is almost always more expensive than a single gear juicer.
 Second, even the best twin gear juicer, however strong and fast it is, takes significantly more time to process the fruits/veggies compared to a fast centrifugal juicer.
-And finally, the juice always looks and tastes much much better.
+And finally, the juice it makes always looks and tastes much much better.

 |Tribest Green Star Elite||Best Twin-gear Juicer To Buy|

 |Super Angel Pro||Best High End Twin Gear Juicer|